Abstraction Induces the Brain Alignment of Language and Speech Models: Impact Statement

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101019291) and was additionally supported by NIDCD grant R01DC014279.
-Computing resources were provided by the Zuckerman Institute at Columbia University.
+Computing resources were provided by the Zuckerman Institute at Columbia University and the Texas Advanced Computing Center.
 This paper reflects the authors’ view only, and the funding agency is not responsible for any use that may be made of the information it contains.

 We would like to thank the Center for Brains, Minds, and Machines for hosting the collaboration, and Marco Baroni, Alex Huth, Nima Mesgarani, Alessandro Laio, and members of the UPF linguistics department for feedback.